HandsOnDataViz/book/docs/HandsOnDataViz.md

-during the early stages of their visualization project: *Where can I find data?* and *What do I really know about it?* We broke down both questions into more specific parts to develop your knowledge and skills in recognizing bad data, sourcing the origins of your data, distinguishing between public versus private data, and navigating the growing number of open data repositories.
-As you leap into the next few chapters on cleaning data and creating interactive charts and maps, remember these lessons as you strive to create meaningful visualizations.
+during the early stages of their visualization project: *Where can I find data?* and *What do I really know about it?* We broke down both questions into more specific parts to develop your knowledge and skills in guiding questions for your search, engaging with debates over public and private data, navigating open data repositories, sourcing data origins, recognizing bad data, and understanding your data at a deeper level.
+Remember these lessons as you leap into the next few chapters on cleaning data and creating interactive charts and maps.

 <!--chapter:end:03-find.Rmd-->